-The pediatric heart specialists at Norton Children’s Heart Institute implant defibrillators and pacemakers — or a combined device — in children to correct abnormal heart rhythm issues.
+The pediatric heart specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, implant defibrillators and pacemakers — or a combined device — in children to correct abnormal heart rhythm issues.

 Electrical impulses that time the heartbeat can become too fast, too slow or irregular.
 This condition, called arrhythmia, affects the contractions of the heart chambers and the rhythm of the heart.
 That makes the heart less effective.

 If the heart pumps too fast or is irregular, the chambers may not fill with enough blood and your blood pressure can drop.
 If the beat is too slow, there may not be enough blood delivered to the body.

 Some arrhythmias are not dangerous, but others are life-threatening.
 Significant rhythm issues in the ventricles can pose a risk of sudden death.

 Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 The board-certified and fellowship-trained physicians at Norton Children’s Heart Institute have the experience and skill to provide a precise diagnosis of your child’s heart condition.
 They’ll determine whether a defibrillator or pacemaker is necessary to help your child’s heart condition.